How To Simplify Payroll For Construction Industry In 2026?

 How Does Construction Payroll Work?

-What Set Construction Payroll Apart from General Payroll?
+What Sets Construction Payroll Apart from General Payroll?

-- Construction Industry Scheme (CIS): CIS Payroll is specific to the construction industry and involves special tax deductions at source for subcontractors.
+Construction Industry Scheme (CIS) Requires CIS tax deductions at source for subcontractors.
+No CIS requirements.

 Construction payroll accuracy isn’t merely about paying employees on time; it’s a broad-spectrum aspect that affects a company’s credibility, employee satisfaction, and legal compliance.
 Inaccurate payroll can erode employee trust, leading to lower morale and productivity.